 A little over a decade ago SVID Management adopted a policy resolution to prevent illicit discharges; promote the proper management and disposal of toxic materials; implement education and outreach activities which shall inform public employees, businesses, and the general public of hazards associated with illegal discharges and improper disposal of waste.
 The resolution titled RESOLUTION 2008-02-01 PREVENTION OF ILLICIT DISCHARGES was approved by SVID's Board of Directors and signed on February 5th, 2008.
-The policy resolves the following:
+Then, this policy was recently amended and titled RESOLUTION 2022-05-01 PREVENTION OF ILLICIT DISCHARGES.
+It was approved by SVID's Board of Directors and signed on May 5th, 2022.
+The current policy resolution to prohibit and prevent illicit discharges states the following:

 - 1. Non-stormwater discharges from SVID owned / operated property within the boundaries of the City of Sunnyside shall comply with all relevant ordinances, rules, and regulations of the City of Sunnyside. - 2.
 SVID will administer the outfalls into SVID's drainage system and will delegate any regulatory responsibility to the City of Sunnyside for enforcement of both stormwater and illicit discharges that enter SVID's drainage system directly or via the City of Sunnyside's stormwater collection system. - 3.
-SVID shall in cooperation with the City of Sunnyside maintain and update a storm sewer system map showing the locations of all known storm drain outfalls, labeling the receiving waters, and delineating the areas contributing runoff to each outfall.
-The map shall be available on request to Ecology and the City of Sunnyside. - 4.
-SVID shall conduct field inspections and visually inspect for illicit discharges at all known outfalls that discharge to its drainage system.
-SVID will visually inspect at least one third (on average) of all known outfalls each year. - 5.
-SVID shall identify and take appropriate actions in conjunction with the City of Sunnyside to remove any illicit discharges and keep records of inspections and follow-up activities.
+SVID will in cooperation with the City of Sunnyside maintain and update a drainage system map showing the locations of all known City storm drain outfalls, labeling the receiving waters, and delineating the areas contributing runoff to each outfall.
+The map shall be available on request to Ecology and the City of Sunnyside.
+SVID will conduct field inspections and visually inspect for illicit discharges at all known outfalls that discharge to its drainage system.
+SVID will visually inspect at least one third (on average) of all known outfalls each year. - 4.
+SVID will take appropriate steps to identify illicit discharges and take appropriate actions to remove any illicit discharges and keep records of inspections and follow-up activities.
+If illicit discharges are found to come from a City facility, SVID will delegate any investigation, inspection, regulatory, and follow-up responsibilities to the City for compliance and enforcement.

 Illicit connections are defined as any physical connection into an SVID piped or open facility (e.g, project waterways) that do not have an SVID permit approved by the district's Engineering Department.
 Illegal dumping is defined as the intentional or inadvertent disposal of prohibited hazardous waste or materials into SVID's owned and operated facilities (e.g, project waterways).
 SVID's Drains (DRs), Joint Drains (JDs), and Wasteways are some of the specific project waterways that the district owns, operates, and maintains.
 The appropriate government agency will be contacted for enforcement as necessary when the source of the illicit connection and/or discharge is located.
-SVID's enforcement plan states the following:
+SVID's latest enforcement plan was updated on April 6th, 2023 and states the following: